 For some people, wearing glasses that are prescribed for specific activities, such as for computer use or for reading, helps reduce eyestrain.
 Your eye specialist may suggest that you take regular eye breaks to help your eyes focus at different distances.

 Consider these tips to reduce or prevent eyestrain.

 Adjust the lighting.
 When watching television, it may be easier on your eyes if you keep the room softly lit.

 Use artificial tears.
-Over-the-counter artificial tears can help prevent and relieve dry eyes.
-Use them even when your eyes feel fine to keep them well-lubricated and prevent a recurrence of symptoms.
+Nonprescription artificial tears can help prevent and relieve dry eyes.
+Use them even when your eyes feel fine to keep them well lubricated and prevent a recurrence of symptoms.